Off-Page SEO

 Here we have given some key points related according to their statistics:

-Since 2016, searches for "influencer marketing" have seen a remarkable 465% increase on Google alone.
+Since 2016, searches for "influencer marketing" on Google have increased by a huge 465%.

-Although the pace of search growth has slightly slowed down since then, it indicates that influencer marketing has become more mainstream and widely recognized.
+Although the rate of search growth has slowed down a bit since then, it still means influencer marketing has become more mainstream and widely known by the general public.

 Influencer marketing grew to $16.4 billion in 2022

-Likewise, in 2022, influencer marketing was valued at $16.4 billion as predicted.
+In 2022, influencer marketing was valued at $16.4 billion, which is the size experts had predicted.

-Projections suggest that this upward trend will persist, with the market size estimated to jump further to $21.1 billion by 2023.
+Forecasts indicate this upward trend will keep going, with the projected market size jumping even higher to $21.1 billion by 2023.

 Rise in influencer marketing platforms and agencies

-Over the past two years, 240 new influencer marketing-focused entities have entered the market, following a trend from the previous year when 380 entered.
+In just the past two years, 240 new companies focused solely on influencer marketing have been created and entered the market.
+This follows a similar trend from the previous year when 380 new influencer marketing companies launched.

 High Earned Media Value per $1 spent on influencer marketing

-Influencer marketing offers a strong return on investment through Earned Media Value (EMV).
-On average, businesses earn $5.78 in promotional publicity for every $1 spent on influencer marketing.
+Influencer marketing can provide a good return on the money invested through something called Earned Media Value (EMV).
+On average, businesses get $5.78 worth of promotional publicity and exposure for every $1 they spend on influencer marketing.

-While some achieve an EMV of up to $18 per dollar, 25% of businesses may see minimal returns or break even.
+While some businesses achieve an EMV as high as $18 for each $1 spent, about 25% of businesses may not see much return or may just break even.

 Budget allocation for influencer marketing and content marketing

-Content marketing has gained significant traction, with 59% of marketers having dedicated budgets for it.
+Content marketing is very popular now, with over half (59%) of marketers having special budgets just for it.

 Increasing budgets for influencer marketing

-This knowledge will guide you in selecting influencers who have a relevant and engaged following that aligns with your target audience.
+This information will guide you in choosing influencers whose followers match your target audience.

 Understand the rules